 Software from BSI is open and can be flexibly integrated into an existing system and hardware landscape.
-Both software and hardware can be integrated through interfaces.
-Though many standard interfaces already exist, we can also integrate new and customized interfaces for every customer.
+We integrate data, hardware and software, building upon standards such as http(s), REST, JSON and SOA in the process.
+We can, of course, integrate new and customized interfaces for any customer.

 - Microsoft Exchange: The “Exchange Web Services (EWS)” interface is used for connecting Microsoft Exchange.

-- IBM Lotus Notes: the integration of IBM Lotus Notes is supported through these interfaces: Domino Internet Inter-ORB Protocol (DIIOP) or Domino Access Services (REST service).
+- IBM Lotus Notes: The connection of IBM Lotus Notes is supported through these interfaces: Domino Internet Inter-ORB Protocol (DIIOP) or Domino Access Services (REST service).

 Computer Telephony Integration (CTI)

-- TAPI: such as for connecting Genesys ACD systems for call centers.
+- TAPI – for example, for connecting Genesys ACD systems for call centers

 - XML with WebServices, e.g. for Cisco telephone systems or Genesys ACD